nightjuggler/peaks/README.md

 * [P-Map built on Mapbox GL JS](https://nightjuggler.com/nature/pmapgl.html?o=sps)

-The Leaflet/Mapbox.js version of P-Map includes a powerful, extensible menu (accessible via the layers icon in the top-left) with which different base layers and overlays can be selected and point queries can be enabled.
+The Leaflet/Mapbox.js version of P-Map includes a powerful, extensible menu (accessible via the layers icon in the top-left corner) with which different base layers and overlays can be selected and point queries can be enabled.

 Many parameters can also be specified in the URL.
 For example, the following link